anakryiko/blog/content/posts/bcc-to-libbpf-howto-guide.md

 ### Helper sub-programs

-If you are using static helper functions, they have to be marked as `static __always_inline`, due to current limitations in libbpf’s handling of them:
+If you are using static functions and running on kernels older than 4.16, you'll have to mark such function as alway inlined with `static __always_inline`, so that BPF verifier will see them as a single big function:

 ```c
 static __always_inline unsigned long